mcjauregui72/FilmDatabase/README.md

-# Film Recommendation Engine & ETL Project
+# Film Recommendation Engine Project Demonstrating Extract, Transform, and Load

 >SQL Python Connector is used to allow users to query from the SQL database in Python.
 >